-In order to obtain the high-resolution moment data (Level II) for research and operational use, NSSL and co-project leaders at the University of Oklahoma (OU) collaborated with the Radar Operations Center (ROC), University Corporation for Atmospheric Research (UCAR) and National Climatic Data Center (NCDC) to archive and distribute the data in a demonstration project call Collaborative Radar Acquisition Field Test (CRAFT).
+To obtain the high-resolution moment data (Level II) for research and operational use, NSSL and coproject leaders at the University of Oklahoma (OU) collaborated with the Radar Operations Center (ROC), University Corporation for Atmospheric Research (UCAR) and National Climatic Data Center (NCDC) to archive and distribute the data in a demonstration project call Collaborative Radar Acquisition Field Test (CRAFT).
 CRAFT built upon NSSL technology used to communicate with the WSR-88D high-resolution data feed called the Radar Interface and Data Distribution System (RIDDS).